Bozell

-Bozell is an American full-service public relations and advertising agency in Omaha, Nebraska, United States, North America.
+Bozell was an American full-service public relations and advertising agency in Omaha, Nebraska.
+Founded in 1921, the agency rose to global prominence in the 1980s and 90s through a series of mergers and acquisitions, before its Omaha office split off from Interpublic in 2001 and reestablished it as a local agency.
+Bozell closed in 2025.

 History

-Bozell traces its roots to the company founded in 1921 in Omaha, Nebraska by Leo Bozell and Morris Jacobs as Bozell & Jacobs, Inc. In 1985, the firm was purchased by Lorimar and merged with another Lorimar entity, Kenyon & Eckhardt to form Bozell, Jacobs, Kenyon & Eckhardt.
+Bozell traced its roots to the company founded in 1921 in Omaha, Nebraska by Leo Bozell and Morris Jacobs as Bozell & Jacobs, Inc. In 1985, the firm was purchased by Lorimar and merged with another Lorimar entity, Kenyon & Eckhardt to form Bozell, Jacobs, Kenyon & Eckhardt.
 In 1992 the firm shortened its name to Bozell Worldwide.
 From 1986 to 1993, the company was headed by noted advertisement executive Leo-Arthur Kelmenson, who contributed significantly to the turnaround of Chrysler Corporation.

-Bozell is well known for its campaigns, which have introduced memorable slogans and ads, such as:
+Bozell Worldwide was well known for its campaigns, which have introduced memorable slogans and ads, such as: